DaanDeMeyer/reproc/README.md

 #### Install

-Installing is the way to go if you want to use reproc with other build systems than CMake.
-After installing you can use your build systems preferred way of finding libraries to find reproc.
+Installing is the way to go if you want to use reproc with build systems other than CMake.
+After installing you can use your build system's preferred way of finding libraries to find reproc.
 Refer to your build system's documentation for more info.
 We give an example of how to find an installed version of reproc using CMake.